Product OS··15 min read

 Every experience built with an Experience Designer is accessed in a standard web browser.
 No app download.
 No account creation required for basic experiences.
 No platform-specific dependencies.

-The result is an experience that works on any smartphone — iOS, Android, or anything else — without any installation friction.
+The result is an experience that works on any smartphone — iOS, Android, or anything else — without installation friction.
 For the manufacturer, the experience is hosted, maintained, and updated entirely through the platform.
-There's no mobile app to maintain, no app store approval cycle, no version fragmentation to manage.
+There is no mobile app to maintain, no app store approval cycle, and no version fragmentation to manage across device types.
+Product experiences stay current because updating them requires no release cycle.
+For a comparison of this frictionless model against the app-based approach, see our piece on AI-powered product support that isn't a chatbot.

 The Competitive Reality